Determine the roles of employees:

 Laptops and Tablets

-- Make sure your laptops and/or tablets have wireless to access and prepare staff on the risk of portable tools.
+- Make sure your laptops and/or tablets have wireless internet access, and also prepare staff on the risk of portable tools.

 - Laptops should have the most updated agency management system and operating system updates installed.
 Check with your vendors regarding licensing.